OPS-E2E-PPE/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Numeric_Literals.md

 Also values between `[ulong]::MaxValue` and `[decimal]::MaxValue` should be denoted using the decimal-suffix `D` to maintain accuracy.
-Without the suffix, these values are parsed as `[Double]` using the real-parsing mode.
+Without the suffix, these values are parsed as `[double]` using the real-parsing mode.

 <!-- reference links -->
-[bigint]: /dotnet/api/system.numerics.biginteger?view=netcore-2.2
+[bigint]: /dotnet/api/system.numerics.biginteger